JangVincent/txview/README.md

 # txview

-Txview is a cli-based tool for viewing transactions on the ethereum compatible blockchains using infura.
+Txview is a cli-based tool for viewing transactions on the ethereum compatible blockchains using [Infura](https://infura.io/).

 ## Installation